krawthekrow/pi-connect-maker/README.md

 Helper script to construct a game file for [pi-connect](https://krawthekrow.github.io/pi-connect/).
+Read the README in the [pi-connect repository](https://github.com/krawthekrow/pi-connect) for documentation on how to run a game.
+This README only explains how to use the game creator.

 Documentation
 =============